 In many cases, only one Γ point (i.e., k=0) is needed in the calculations.
 In these cases, one can set in the INPUT file:

 • gamma_only If set to 1, only Γ point is used in the calculation.
-The gamma_only algorithm is much faster than the standard algorithm.
+The gamma_only algorithm is expected to be faster than the standard algorithm.

 Main Features and Functionalities